ContinuumDAO/ctmdao-docs/ContinuumDAO/C3Caller/QuickStart.md

 To use C3Caller, your contract should extend ‘C3CallerDapp’ as a parent contract.
 Use ‘c3call’ to send messages to another chain.

-Implement ‘_c3Fallback’ to receive callData if the transaction execution fails.
+Implement ‘\_c3Fallback’ to receive calldata if the transaction execution fails.
 The code is open-source now and can be viewed at: [https://github.com/ContinuumDAO/router-contract](https://github.com/ContinuumDAO/router-contract).

 ### Testnet Endpoint